karmafeast/FileAgeRetainer/README.md

 ## you can generate fancy documentation using the awful sandcastle tool
 ## code's marked up so it'll work.

+## SEE SUCH A HELP FILE IN THE ROOT OF REPO (from debug build, next to where you found this file)

 The service will bring up a list of FileAgeRetainer items from the app.config

 These will end up figuring out what index they are on on this list so they can access it directly.